castagnoemanuele/STM32-smart-alarm/README.md

 ### Known Issues

 - For ESP32, use `driver/i2c.h` instead of `Wire.h`
-- RFID module requires SPI prescaler set to 32
-- Power RC522 with 5V for stability
+- Power components with 5V for stability

 ## License